A Book That Opened My Mind

 Error handling is too often an overlooked aspect of UX design.
 Removing the pain from error experiences is critical because if a user encounters an error, they are probably already frustrated.

 Error messages expose the interface.
 A well-designed interface becomes invisible; the user is not thinking about the interface but about her tasks.
+So

 Continue Reading